patrickamadeus/patrickamadeus.github.io/_pages/about.md

 > Despite currently in working phase, I am actively looking for any **2025 Master program** that revolves around _Computer Vision_ and/or _NLP_ topics.

 Feel free to connect in case you have any inquiries to shoot or opportunities that knock your mind.
-Happy for a coffee chat :coffee:.
+Happy for a coffee chat ☕️.